 There are many samples of model releases available on the internet.
 Some of the stock services require specific wording.
 Therefore, it pays to review the requirements of the service before you take photos you plan to sell there.

 I use an app called ‘Easy Release’ from Applicationgap.
-It allows you to store a variety of model releases on your phone or tablet, and expedites the process of completing the release and getting the proper signatures.
+It allows you to store a variety of model releases on your phone or tablet.
+It also expedites the process of completing the release and getting the proper signatures.
 You can store the completed releases for as long as you desire.

 http://carterlawaz.com/2012/05/when-can-someone-post-photos-of-you-online/ by Ruth Carter.
 Accessed by the author on 12/30/2017.